rajatb/CodePathHW1RottenTomatoes/README.md

   7. Scroll View: Create a scroll view bigger than the screen dimension, autolayout false.

+A description of the project:

+Add a LICENSE to the repository:

+Add a acknowledging the open-source libraries used:
+  1. AFNetworking
+  2. SVProgressHUD

 CodePath HW1 Rotten Tomatoes Due: June 10.
 2014 10pm